12 string guitar tuned to 5ths

 I have written several songs I am very proud of in this way, but I have been inspired all over again by the 12 - and what's more there's no electronic jiggery pokery, which makes it totally folk club friendly!

-Here are a couple of the tunes where I used the 5th tuned 12 string:
+Here are a couple of videos of the tunes where I used the 5th tuned 12 string:

 For All Time